filebrowser/filebrowser/CONTRIBUTING.md

 ## Translations

-Translations are synced from Transifex until 2026-09-01; after that the integration stops and translations submitted there will no longer reach this repository.
+The Transifex integration stopped on 2026-09-01 and translations submitted there no longer reach this repository.
+Locale files live in [`frontend/src/i18n`](frontend/src/i18n) and can be edited directly.

-Translations are managed on Transifex, which is an online website where everyone can contribute and translate strings for our project.
-It automatically syncs with the main language file \(in English\) and,, for you to contribute, you just need to:

-1. Go to our Transifex web page: [app.transifex.com/file-browser/file-browser](https://app.transifex.com/file-browser/file-browser/)
-2. Click on **Join the project** and pick your language.
-We'll accept you as soon as possible.
-If you're language is not on the list, please request it via the interface.

-Translations are automatically pushed to GitHub via an integration.

 ## Authentication Provider